 Hunt(T) FIN\MEN or FIN\INS or FIN\NER – the art of finding and stalking food prey, setting traps such as snares, and finding good areas to hunt.
 May be used for Track or Sneak at half successes.

 Track(T) INS – finding signs of passage through an area, such as disturbed ground or foliage, prints, or scents (if tracker has superior smell).
 Successes may help determine the size of the creature(s), direction they went, age of tracks, and numbers.
-For modifiers, consider the terrain (how easy is it to disturb/leave tracks?), age of the tracks (weather/erosion may fade them over time), and any efforts to hide their tracks.
+For modifiers, consider the terrain (how easy is it to disturb/leave tracks?), age of the tracks (weather/erosion may fade them over time), and any efforts to hide those tracks.

 Gather(T) INS – used to find edible plants, safe water sources, and natural crafting materials in an area.
 Failures of 4+ means a poisonous or diseased source has been mistaken as safe (or faulty crafting materials that are no good).
 For modifiers, consider how bountiful the area is.
 Familiar regions may impose Superior +1 or more, while strange areas may impose Inferior +1 or more.

 Heal(T) MEN – can be used to stabilize a dying character.
 Once per set of injuries, may also be used to recover W equal to heal successes.
-Long-term, heal can be used during rest to help recover W, adding success to patient's BOD check (ignore failure).
+Long-term, heal can be used during rest to help recover W, adding success to patient's BOD test (ignore failure).
 Takes a few minutes to perform, and may require tools (bandages, sewing implements, etc.).

 Heal(S) MEN – this skill also counts as Heal(T), and can be used once in addition to a Heal(T) check.
 Effectively the character is setting bones, stitching wounds, etc., with this skill.
 May also be used on injuries too grievous for Heal(T).
 For Heal(S), takes an hour to perform (or more for grievous or multiple injuries) and the proper tools.